Owbird/Files-Extractor/README.md

-# Files-Extractor-
+# Files-Extractor
-Extract  all files on s computer with just a given extension
+Extract  all files on a computer with just a given extension